goktugkrblt/gitcheck/README.md

 ## 🎯 About The Project

-Gitrack is a comprehensive GitHub profile analyzer that transforms your code contributions into quantifiable career metrics.
+GitCheck is a comprehensive GitHub profile analyzer that transforms your code contributions into quantifiable career metrics.
 Built for developers who want to showcase their impact, track their growth, and understand their coding patterns through advanced analytics and beautiful visualizations.

-### Why Gitrack?
+### Why GitCheck?

 - **Quantifiable Metrics**: Convert abstract GitHub activity into concrete, career-relevant numbers
 - **Developer Score**: Proprietary algorithm that evaluates your overall GitHub impact